 There are two main classes of ingredients commonly found in fabric softeners that work to soften fabrics.
-They are generally found in concentrations raging from 4 - 30% in fabric softeners.
+They are generally found in concentrations ranging from 4 - 30% in fabric softeners.
 These include:

-- Quaternary ammonium compounds: These are the main ingredients in fabric softeners.
+- Quaternary ammonium compounds: These are the main fabric softening ingredients.
 They include substances like diethanolamine, triethanol amine esterquats, distearyl dimethyl ammonium chloride, imidazolines, and dipalmitoyethyl hydroxy ethylmonium methosulfate.